 Neil Kuefler Shakespeare

-Neil has a BFA in Acting from the University of Alberta.
+Neil has a BFA in Acting and a BEd (Secondary) from the University of Alberta.
 In 2011, he founded Edmonton’s only site-specific Shakespeare company, Thou Art Here.
 Favourite Thou Art Here roles include: Don Pedro in Much Ado About Nothing, Prince Hal in The Falstaff Project, and Falstaff in Kill Shakespeare.
-Neil is also a Corporate Liaison for Grindstone Theatre, for which he also performs regularly as a member of their improvised musical.
 Theatre credits include: Bonecage, Suburban Motel Series, The Lion, The Witch, and the Wardrobe, and The Threepenny Opera.
 He received the Universiade ’83 award for excellence in Fine Arts.

 Doug Mertz Auditioning

 Doug Mertz is an actor, director, teacher, and coach who brings a wealth of experience as both a performer and educator.
 He has taught at post-secondary programs and private training programs in both the U.S. and Canada.
 He has also appeared as an actor in both countries, most recently in Peter and the Star Catcher at the Citadel.
 He serves as dialect coach for many Citadel shows, most recently Shakespeare in Love and A Christmas Carol.
 He holds a BFA in Acting and an MFA in Performance Pedagogy, and currently serves as Director of Education and Outreach at the Citadel.